oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 6. Click **Next**.

-7. Users have an option to add a pre-masking script and a post-masking script.
+7. You have an option to add a pre-masking script and a post-masking script.
 For this task, however, you can leave it empty.

 **Note**:
     - Use the **Pre Mask Script** text box to specify any SQL script that must run before masking starts.